Graduation Pathways Project

 - Implementing more flexible and varied paths to graduation: Through Raise DC’s Disconnected Youth Change Network, stakeholders successfully advocated for and informed policy discussions around the development of a state-issued diploma for completers of the new and more rigorous GED.
 Raise DC partners are also exploring opportunities to maximize student access to credit recovery across the city.

-- Developing an expanded set of options to better serve students who are "old and far" from graduation: In partnership with DME, OSSE, DCPS, PCSB, and individual charter schools, Raise DC conducted a Supply & Demand Gap Analysis to inform the strategic expansion of educational options for students who are severely off track or who have dropped out.
+- Developing an expanded set of options to better serve students who are "old and far" from graduation: In partnership with DME, OSSE, DCPS, PCSB, and individual charter schools, Raise DC conducted a Supply & Demand Gap Analysis to inform the strategic expansion of educational options for students who are severely off track or who have dropped out, specifically students who have low basic skills.

 Underpinning these multiple efforts is stakeholder voice, which provides a critical lens to better understand local data and the opportunities for impact.
 Raise DC accomplishes this by: